-Why would you need to consider PRK after LASIK?
+Can you get PRK after LASIK?
+And if so, why would you want to?
 The vast majority of patients report permanently improved vision after LASIK surgery.
 However, there are a few rare cases in which someone may need additional eye treatment to reach their optimal vision.

-PRK After LASIK: How is PRK different than LASIK surgery?
+How is PRK different from LASIK surgery?

 PRK enhancement after LASIK surgery is rarely needed.
-But if you decide to undergo a post-LASIK surgery eyesight enhancement, you and your opthamologist have several enhancement options to choose from: wearing contacts after LASIK, PRK after LASIK as an enhancement, and a LASIK enhancement.
+But if you decide to undergo a post-LASIK surgery eyesight enhancement, you and your ophthalmologist have several enhancement options to choose from: wearing contacts after LASIK, PRK after LASIK as an enhancement, and a LASIK enhancement.

 If you opt for an enhancement procedure, you will likely ask yourself, “How is PRK different than LASIK surgery?”
 The most common way doctors discern whether to perform LASIK or PRK enhancements after LASIK recovery is by assessing the amount of time that has passed since the initial LASIK procedure.

 All of that said, the best way to improve your chances for a successful surgical recovery is to know what not to do after LASIK and/or PRK.

 How often do you have to re-do LASIK eye surgery?

-Perhaps you’re curious if you need PRK enhancement surgery?
-Or maybe you have other questions about PRK and LASIK, such as “Can LASIK correct astigmatism?”
-Or even “Can you get LASIK after PRK?”
+Now that you know the answer to, “Can you have PRK after LASIK?” chances are you’re curious if you need PRK enhancement surgery?
+Or maybe you have other questions about LASIK, such as “Can LASIK correct astigmatism?” or even “Can you get LASIK after PRK?”